ptwu/acad-fe/README.md

 intended as a homepage to learn and review idioms every day!
 Supports both simplified and traditional characters.

+This is the repo for the frontend.
 Made with React and TypeScript. continuously deployed on Netlify, and linted on push through GitHub Actions.
+[Click here](https://github.com/ptwu/acad-be) to see the backend code.

 ## Disclaimers